fiwon123/fiwon123/README.md

 ```

 ### Current
-Learning more about tools focus on developers.
+Learning more about developer tools.

 * Date: 09/2024 to _______

 ### Last Journey
-A lot of experiences in a short time, working, creating my own games and learning everything about game development.
+A lot of experiences where I worked with games, created my own games and learnt everything about game development.

 * Date:  07/2019 to 08/2024
 * Games: https://fiwon123.itch.io/